rb-builder/rishabh.github.io/_posts/database-internals/2025-02-22-apache-iceberg-internals.md

 └───────────────────────────────────────────────────┘
             │ │ │
             ▼ ▼ ▼
+Snapshot list is present in above metadata file, and shown here as separate block just for explaining.
 ┌──────────────────────────────────┐
 │        Snapshot                  │
 │ (snapshot in metadata            │
-│    tracks manifest list)         │  log of snapshot is present in above metadata file, │----------------------------------│   and shown here as separate block just for explaining.
+│    tracks manifest list)         │
+│----------------------------------│
 │ - Snapshot ID                    │
 │ - Manifest list location         │
 │ - Timestamp                      │